CharlieTorres84/Azure-Network-Protocols/README.md

 <img src="https://i.imgur.com/2YVAvx3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-First, we need to click on Resources so that we can create our "Resource Group".
+First, we need to create a "Resource Group" so click on the "Resource Group" icon to create.
 </p>
 <br />